 Just a word of warning!

 Dont attempt to park your car on the beach after 8pm or high tide.
-The barrier shuts and you will be stranded without your vehicle!!
+The barrier gets shut by security and you will be stranded without your vehicle!

 To finish of I tried a few alternative styles for me, the first being an Abstract type of Panorama shot, and the second a very nice Monochrome Photo of the Beach and Lighthouse.
 Both came out very well.